district10/blog/_posts/post-0098-probability-and-statistics.md

     Poisson process, i.e. a process in which events occur continuously and independently at a constant average rate.
 It is a particular case of the gamma distribution.
-It is the continuous analogue of the geometric distribution, and it has the key property of being memoryless.
+It is the continuous analogue of the geometric distribution, and it has the key property of being **memoryless**.
 In addition to being used for the analysis of Poisson processes, it is found in various other contexts.